-The Basel Committee's standards are not effective in any

-jurisdiction until rules implementing such standards have been implemented by the relevant authorities in such jurisdiction.
-The Prudential Authority remains committed to a full, timely and consistent implementation of the remaining standards not yet in force.
+The Basel Committee's standards are not effective in any jurisdiction until rules implementing such standards have been implemented by the relevant authorities in such jurisdiction.
+The Prudential Authority remains committed to a full, timely and consistent implementation of the remaining standards and as of September 2022, has published proposed requirements for the revised standards including credit risk (standardised and modelled approaches), operational risk, leverage ratio and the output floor.
+The proposed implementation is January 1, 2024.